Hamadryas baboon

-The hamadryas baboon (Papio hamadryas /ˌhæməˈdraɪ.əs/; ጋውና gawina; الرُبَّاح, Ar Robbaḥ) is a species of baboon within the Old World monkey family.
+The hamadryas baboon (Papio hamadryas /ˌhæməˈdraɪ.əs/; ጋውና; رُبَّاح) is a species of baboon within the Old World monkey family.
 It is the northernmost of all the baboons, being native to the Horn of Africa and the southwestern region of the Arabian Peninsula.
 These regions provide habitats with the advantage for this species of fewer natural predators than central or southern Africa where other baboons reside.
-The hamadryas baboon was a sacred animal to the ancient Egyptians and appears in various roles in ancient Egyptian religion, hence its alternative name of 'sacred baboon'.
+The hamadryas baboon was a sacred animal to the ancient Egyptians and appears in various roles in ancient Egyptian religion, hence its alternative name of sacred baboon.

 Description

 The hamadryas baboon shows differences in coloration among adults with males having a pronounced silver-white mane and mantle, which they develop at around the age of ten years, while the females are capeless and brown all over and have reddish to dark brown faces.
 They are also sexually dimorphic in size, and males are nearly twice as large as females.

 Males may have a body measurement of up to 80 cm and weigh 20–30 kg; females weigh 10–15 kg and have a body length of 40–45 cm.
 The tail adds a further 40–60 cm to the length, and ends in a small tuft.
 Infants are very dark brown or black in coloration and lighten after about one year.
 Hamadryas baboons reach sexual maturity at about four years for females and between five and seven years for males.